Maelstrom (role-playing game): Livings

 Professions (called Livings) in Maelstrom are not like the rigid class systems seen in many other RPGs from the 1980s.
-A character may have one, two, or more livings as long as the referee agrees (a player normally being expected to provide a plausible explanation for the character having studied so many areas, and having to spend a number of years training in each).
+A character may have one or more livings as long as the referee agrees.
+A player is expected to provide a plausible explanation for the character having studied so many areas, and having to spend a number of years training in each.
 In some cases a character may be expected to refrain from using skills previously acquired on entering a new living.
 One example noted in the rule book is that of a mercenary becoming a priest and being expected to eschew previous experience with weapons.

-Following is a partial list showing a range of the Livings a character may choose from, from both the core rulebook and the Maelstrom Companion.
-(Some livings are divided into sub-sets of a main category, this is denoted by parentheses.)
+Following is a partial list showing a range of the Livings a character may choose from the core rulebook and the Maelstrom Companion.
+(Some livings are divided into sub-sets of a main category, denoted by parentheses.)